cfwprpht/free-ps2-pub-gen/ReadMe.txt

  Removed the PS4 TitleID and replaced it with the PS2 TitleID to avoid conflicts with real TitleIDs.
  THX to @littlebalup for letting me know.

+ Patched byte compare routine of the ELF Header Check to my own written one cause......"Equals()" function of MS is shit. :P

  -Have Fun- cfwprpht